Bear Grease (SHIPS TO CANADA ONLY)

 ABOUT OUR BEAR GREASE: Our Bear Grease is collected from Black Bears, the majority of which have been hunted by and traditionally respected from start to end by Indigenous land managers.
 Others have been donated by local non-Indigenous hunters.
-Our Bear Grease is 100% pure.
+Our Bear Grease is 100% pure and very high quality.
+It is cleanly rendered in such a way as to eliminate almost all impurities as well as smoky, greasy smells that could result from rendering fat over an open fire.
 It contains no preservatives or any other additives and must be stored in a fridge or freezer.

 PREPARATIONS: To use, take a small amount in your hands and apply as needed.
 Product is available in 2 oz, and 4 oz jars.

 If there is a skin reaction (rash, redness, etc.) avoid contact.
 Consult a doctor if there is a serious reaction.
 This information has not been evaluated by the Food and Drug Administration.